sandeepsainath/ML-TradingBot/README.md

 - __Portfolio Management__
      * Risk Management
      * Risk Analysis
+- __Machine Learning__
+     * Use a variety of ML models to understand market data and aid decision making process
+     * Use Tensorflow neural network models to process and pick winners among the total US stock market
 - __Simulated Trades__
      * Method of executing and storing "trades" on an accessible CSV file
      * Profit/Loss calculation on simulated trades